-Johnson and Johnson plans to remove carcinogens
+Johnson & Johnson plans to remove carcinogens from their products

 While I was driving back from meeting a friend for lunch last Wednesday, I heard on the radio that Johnson & Johnson plans to remove some carcinogens out of their personal care products by 2015.
 I couldn’t believe my ears and I turned up the volume, as if I heard my lotto numbers were being announced.